tmtsoftware/csw/docs/src/main/commons/create-component.md

 -   `validateCommand`: called when component receives a command.  (see [Validation](#validation))
 -   `onSubmit`: called on Submit command if validateCommand returns `Accepted`.
 -   `onOneway`: called on Oneway command if validateCommand returns `Accepted`.
--   `onGoOffline`: called when component receives external message to go offline.
+-   `onGoOffline`: called when component receives external message from an administrative client to go offline.
--   `onGoOnline`: called when component receives external message to go online.
+-   `onGoOnline`: called when component receives external message from an administrative client to go online.
 -   `onLocationTrackingEvent`: called when a tracked dependency changes location state. (see @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies))
 -   `onShutdown`: called when component is shutting down.